MPhil/PhD

 Check staff research interests

-We recommend that you contact and liaise with prospective supervisors.
 If you are unable to do this, please indicate an appropriate supervisor from the Department’s staff list.
 Nominating supervisors indicates that you have a good grasp of your research and helps us to direct your application to appropriate members of staff and in determining a good match between your research and the Department.
-Please see the description of Art staff research interests on the Department of Art’s webpage.
-Some staff may not be available as they have reached a maximum number of MPhil/PhD students.

-Your MPhil/PhD proposal should describe the programme of enquiry and investigation you anticipate pursuing with us.
+The proposal should describe the programme of enquiry and investigation you anticipate pursuing with us.
 We recognise that your research direction is likely to change and become more detailed as you progress, so the proposal should be considered a starting point.
 Nonetheless, it should demonstrate that you are capable of framing your own agenda for research and that you have a sense of the larger field to which you wish to make a creative and critical contribution.

-The Research Proposal should be no more than 3,000 words, and must include all the following information:
+The research proposal should be no more than 3,000 words, and must include all the following information:

 • Keywords – Three or four words relating to your project